back to overview

 head(species[which(species$GENUS == "Ammandra"), ]) # first six rows

-## grid_id spp_Id GENUS EPITHET species
+## grid_id spp_Id GENUS EPITHET species_name

 ## 1 13735 550 Ammandra natalia Ammandra natalia